Gillig Phantom: Transit bus

 When introduced in 1980, the Gillig Phantom was offered in a single configuration: a 96-inch width and a 35-foot body length.
 For 1981, additional 30-foot and 40-foot lengths were introduced; in 1983, a 102-inch body width entered production.
 From 2005 onward, only the 102-inch-wide version was available due to stricter emissions and accessibility requirements.

 Transit versions of the Phantom were produced with a front entrance door and a mid-ship entrance door; two configurations of the latter were available.
 Transit operators typically opted for the standard width, while the wider version was specified by airport shuttle operators and rental car agencies.
 For either entrance, a wheelchair lift (integrated into the step entrance) was available as an option; if specified for the rear entrance, the wider width was configured.

-During its production, the exterior of the Phantom saw little change; an exception was the modernization of its destination sign (switching from a rollsign to an LED display).
+During its production, the exterior of the Phantom saw little change.
 Dual or quad headlights were offered (with the latter becoming the most common on transit buses).
 While a mandatory design feature on the Phantom School Bus, a rear window was a rare option for transit/suburban Phantoms; Monterey-Salinas Transit and King County Metro are the only two transit authorities known to have ordered Phantoms with a rear window.
 On transit/suburban versions, several window configurations were offered; fixed side windows were a rarely ordered option.
 Both TheBus (Honolulu) and Sound Transit Express (for their 2008 Phantoms) had non-opening windows as part of their orders.